Kirupanandha Variyar: Early life

-He was born at 4:37 IST on 25 August 1906, in a Sengunthar family at Kangeyanallur, a hamlet on the bank of the Palar river, near Katpadi in present-day Vellore district, Tamil Nadu.
+He was born at 4:37 IST on 25 August 1906, in a Mudaliar Sengunthar family at Kangeyanallur, a hamlet on the bank of the Palar river, near Katpadi in present-day Vellore district, Tamil Nadu.

 Spiritual work

 He was a Murugan devotee who helped rebuild and complete the works on many of the temples across Tamil Nadu.

 At the time when the atheist movement swept Tamil Nadu, he sought to re-establish Hinduism and Theism in the State.
 He has also scripted a movie, Siva Kavi.
 He used all possible mediums to spread Hinduism.
 He did not consider one as inferior and another as superior.
 In his Detroit discourse on Murugan's kindness, he proposed that women's name should also be added as an initial to the child's name.
 He insisted on discipline being as important to devotion saying one without the other would be fruitless.

 He is considered to be 64th Nayanar (Shaivite saint).